 QAT is authorized to require assistance from other agencies.
-First, on request by QAT, SAO is required to audit and review major information resources projects and the information provided by state agencies (Texas Government Code, Section 2054.1181(h); Texas General Appropriations, Article IX, Section 9.02(d), enacted by the 85th Legislature (2017)).
+First, on request by QAT, the SAO shall review major information resources projects and the information provided by state agencies (Texas Government Code, Section 2054.1181(h); Eighty-sixth Legislature, GAA, 2020-21 Biennium, Article IX, Section 9.02(d)).

-Second, on request by QAT, the CPA is required to provide assistance regarding: verifying the accuracy of information provided by state agencies on project costs; and determining a state agency's compliance with certain requirements (Texas Government Code, Section 2054.1181(i); Texas General Appropriations, Article IX, Section 9.02(e), enacted by the 85th Legislature (2017)).
+Second, on request by QAT, the CPA is required to provide assistance regarding: verifying the accuracy of information provided by state agencies on project costs; and determining a state agency's compliance with certain requirements (Texas Government Code, Section 2054.1181(i); Eighty-sixth Legislature, GAA, 2020-21 Biennium, Article IX, Section 9.02(e)).